… maybe you are getting old.

 Cracked notes and missed notes are the leading terms, followed by clams, frack (a variation on crack), chipped notes, split notes, and spleaah.

-And really, horn students of today are correct, the term “clam” does not actually make sense.
+And really, my horn students are correct, the term “clam” does not actually make sense.
 What did bivalve mollusks have to do with the sound of a missed note, or how it physically feels?
 Cracking, on the other hand, makes sense; part of the note cracked off into a different place than the correct harmonic.
 Chips, fracking, split notes, all are variations on this theme.

 So there you have it.
 Probably not my next research direction, but I will be retiring the term clam from my lexicon.